user95f85f/debian-fresh2/README.txt

   500K	./data
   1.1M	.

-CHROOT INTO A LINUX DISTRIBUTION THAT IS INSTALLED AT AN EXT4 PARTITION ON AN HDD/SSD/USB-HDD AND RUN A GOOD/SOLID RECOVERY BASH SHELL IN THERE
+CHROOT INTO A GNU/LINUX DISTRIBUTION THAT IS INSTALLED AT AN EXT4 PARTITION ON AN HDD/SSD/USB-HDD AND RUN A GOOD/SOLID RECOVERY BASH SHELL IN THERE

   #TODO make sure we're running this as root..